 - Graduates will be qualified to become licensed as social workers

-- Graduates will be eligible for advanced standing, shortening the path to an MSW
+- Graduates will be eligible for advanced standing, shortening the path to an MSW (100% of our graduates who applied for Advanced Standing

 Courses required for the Bachelor of Social Work (BSW) degree include social work specific classes in human behavior, policy, research, practice, and field internships, as well as other closely aligned social sciences with the profession of social work.

 Students will gain practical experience through two internships, including a full-year placement.
 The College works with agencies and organizations in hospital systems, private non-profits, schools, drug rehabs, and other community agencies.
+Internship supervisors are specifically trained to support SJC students in their academic and professional development.